pallavagarwal07/pallavagarwal07.github.io/_posts/2017-05-07-How-I-got-here.md

 would suggest that you keep only the most important points on your Resume if you apply to a Tech company like Google.

-For reference, [here](/res/resume.pdf) is a snapshot of the Resume I submitted to Google - Short, Sleek and to the point.
+For reference, <a href="/res/resumeOld.pdf" rel="nofollow">here</a> is a snapshot of the Resume I submitted to Google - Short, Sleek and to the point.
+You can compare it with a recent copy of my resume [here](/res/resume.pdf).

 ### Application Procedure
 With fear of stating the obvious, to get into Google, you need to apply to